fbef0102/Game-Private_Plugin/Tutorial_教學區/English/Server/Install_Other_File/README.md

 			// Suggest to set the same number as sv_maxplayers sv_visiblemaxplayers 18

-			// If 0, Allow to join server via matchmaking lobby, connect, or server list
-			// If 0, server has reserve match system when from lobby only
+			// If 0, Server is lobby reserved and has match system when first player joins server (from lobby only)
-			// If 0, Allow to change sv_cheats to 1 anytime
+			// If 0, Allow to use sv_cheats 1 anytime
-			// If 1, Allow to join this server only when server is reserved
-			// If 1, server has reserve match system no matter how players join server
+			// If 1, Server is lobby reserved and has match system when first player joins server (no matter what method the first player uses to join)
 			// If 1, Not allow to change sv_cheats to 1
+			// Test server only => set 0
+			// Run 5+ slots server => set 1 and install l4d_unreservelobby: https://github.com/fbef0102/L4D1_2-Plugins/tree/master/l4d_unreservelobby
 			sv_allow_lobby_connect_only 1

 			// This cvar from l4dtoolz extension: github.com/lakwsh/l4dtoolz